Understanding the performance management cycle: A guide for employers

 • Knowledge-sharing activities (hackathons, lunch and learns, etc.)

-Next comes the evaluation and scoring of an employee's performance.
-Transparent communication between the planning and rating stages will minimize surprises when it comes time for ratings.
+Next comes performance evaluation and scoring an employee's engagement throughout the cycle.
+Transparent communication will minimize surprises when it comes to these ratings.

-This is an opportunity to address any areas of underperformance while also recognizing and rewarding (more on that next) standout talent.
+This is an opportunity to address any areas of underperformance while also recognizing and rewarding standout talent.

 One critical aspect for HR leaders and managers to consider during this phase is unconscious biases, which can be caused by: